Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Your website used to be a nice-to-have.
 Now it’s essential infrastructure for Google’s AI systems.

-The quality of your site directly impacts whether Google recommends you to potential clients.
+The quality of your site directly impacts whether Google recommends you to potential patients.

 Speed and Structure Matter